ahojukka5/enkeksi/README.md

 ```

 SQL results are formatted using [tabulate](https://pypi.org/project/tabulate/).
-Using directive `--table-format` we can change how the end results looks like.
+Using option `--table-format` we can change how the end results looks like.
 By default, `psgl` is used and there rest options can be found from tabulate's
 documentation.
 The total number of rows in database is: